Sparse Identification and Estimation of Large-Scale Vector AutoRegressive Moving Averages: Sparse Estimation of the VARMA

+Following \cite{Friedman10}, we use a grid of ten penalty parameters starting from $\lambda_{\Pi, \text{max}}$, an estimate of the smallest value for which all parameters are zero, and then decreasing in log linear increments.
+We then use the following time series cross-validation approach: For each time point $t=S, \ldots, T-h$, with $S=\lfloor 0.9\cdot T\rfloor$ and forecast horizon $h$, we estimate the model and obtain parameter estimates.
+This results in ten different parameter estimates, one for each value of the penalty parameter in the grid.
+From these estimates, we compute $h$-step ahead forecasts $\widehat{{ y}}^{(\lambda)}_{t+h}$ obtained with penalty parameter $\lambda$.
+We select the value of $\lambda_{{ \Pi}}$ that gives the most regularized model whose Mean Squared Forecast Error

+is within one standard error (see \cite{Hastie09}; Chapter 7) of the minimal MSFE.
+In simulations, we take $h=1$; in the forecast applications, we also consider other forecast horizons.

-We will sometimes refer to this as an ``elastic net" problem, although, unlike $\lambda_{{ \Phi}}$ and $\lambda_{{ \Theta}}$, the parameter $\alpha$ is not treated as a statistical tuning parameter; rather, we think of it as a small positive value simply used to ensure uniqueness.
-In fact, the solution to our proximal gradient algorithm for $\alpha=0$ is numerically equivalent to the solutions for small values of $\alpha$ and thus in practice we take $\alpha=0$, as we have done in our simulations and applications.
-An implementation of our method is available in the \texttt{R} package \texttt{bigtime} \citep{bigtime}.
-Further practical implementation details of our method are provided in Appendix \ref{Algorithmdetail}.
+{\bf The parameter $\alpha$.} We will sometimes refer to Equation \eqref{HVARXeq} as an ``elastic net" problem, although, unlike $\lambda_{{ \Phi}}$ and $\lambda_{{ \Theta}}$, the parameter $\alpha$ is not treated as a statistical tuning parameter; rather, as a small positive value simply used to ensure uniqueness.
+Our simulation study in Appendix A.3.2 reveals that the addition of a small non-zero $\alpha$ indeed produces sparse VARMA estimates close to the unique $(\Phi^{(0)}, \Theta^{(0)})$ pair defined in Equation \eqref{uniquePhiTheta}.
+For $\alpha=0$, we still retrieve sparse VARMA estimates that are close to \textit{an} element in the sparse equivalence class.
+The resulting estimates are typically sparser (i.e.\ they have fewer non-zero components) than the estimates obtained with a small non-zero $\alpha$ since the target $(\Phi^{(0)}, \Theta^{(0)})$ corresponds to the pair with minimum Frobenius norm among all minimum-$\ell_1$ VARMA representations.
+Since our main objectives are to produce VARMA estimates that are close to the sparse equivalent class and have good out-of-sample forecast performance, we prefer to work with the sparser estimates and thus take $\alpha=0$ in practice, as we have done in our forecast applications (Section \ref{applications}) and simulations (Appendix G).